-This post describes steps one can take to enable or disable automatically locking their computer after inactivity limit in Windows 11
+This post describes steps one can take to enable or disable automatically to lock their computer after the inactivity limit in Windows 11

 By default, Windows will automatically lock your computer when you are away to prevent other people from using your desktop and accessing your files.